 To manually adjust the maximum and minimum values:

-- Press & hold X while you hover your mouse over your preferred minimum/maximum point.
+- Press & hold X while you hover your mouse over the viewport.

 - The x-y-z coordinates of the point will be displayed in the Status bar.